satohshi/svelte-typewriter/README.md

 # Svelte Typewriter

-Simple typewriter component for Svelte using runes
+Typewriter component for Svelte that actually "types" one character at a time instead of just moving the caret at linear speed.

 ![](preview.gif)